 So, what can organizations do to start the process?

 The MSP has the advantage of being in the unique position of dealing with the various talent acquisition functions and not being affected by the internal organizational dynamics.
-This allows the MSP program to be able to “Correlate” the talent acquisition functioning and the “Causation” of the same dynamics.
+This allows the MSP program to be able to “correlate” the talent acquisition functioning and the “causation” of the same dynamics.

 Adopting a holistic view of talent performance

 Metrics along with market intelligence only give a part of the view.
 The brand value of the client in the contingent talent community, the kind of projects being offered, benefits for contractors, and opportunities for the contractors to upskill are just some of the factors that affect the ability of an organization to attract talent.
-The combination of the day to day operations, metrics, and access to information plus the stakeholder interaction gives the MSP a holistic view of the situation and allows for effective prediction of the contingent talent acquisition, hence it’s impact and the competitive advantage it can offer an organization.
+The combination of the day-to-day operations, metrics, and access to information plus the stakeholder interaction gives the MSP a holistic view of the situation and allows for effective prediction of the contingent talent acquisition, hence its impact and the competitive advantage it can offer an organization.

 The new workforce paradigm

-With the changing work environment today, the expectations of the talent have to be met, especially with the paradigm shift: organization’s engine of innovation and delivery moving from the office to remote locations.
+With the changing work environment today, the expectations of the talent have to be met, especially with the paradigm shift: the organization’s engine of innovation and delivery moving from the office to remote locations.
 As the work environment changes and evolves, organizations will have to do the same in order just to stay competitive.
-We are still in a transition phase, and in due course will find out how best the new world of work will be: do we all get back to the office or do we all get to work from home.
-My guess is that it will be somewhere in the middle and organizations that are not innovative in mature and do not plan on being so, might favor the remote work model, and we will find that the organization with an innovative bent of mind: will prefer that their workforces return to the office.
+We are still in a transition phase, and in due course will find out how best the new world of work will be: do we all go back to the office, or do we get to work from home.
+My guess is that it will be somewhere in the middle and organizations that are not innovative and mature and do not plan on being so, might favor the remote work model, and we will find that the organization with an innovative bent of mind: will prefer that their workforces return to the office.

 As organizations adapt and learn to maneuver in the new world of work, contingent workers offer a distinct advantage: allowing for scale, rapid deployment, and a workforce ready to deliver quickly upon joining.